Suzuki Fronte: Fronte 7-S (SS10/SS20)

 The interim SS12 was replaced by the "full scale" 550 cc SS20 version presented on 27 October 1977, with a slight facelift consisting of a new grille, redesigned cladding around the C-pillars, and a new dashboard.
 The SS20 is equipped with the T5A engine (first seen in the Jimny); with 539 cc it offered 28 PS at 5000 rpm and 5.3 kgm at 3000 rpm, which helped bring top speed back up from 105 to 110 km/h.
 To use up leftover four-stroke engines, the SS11 received the same facelift as the SS20, becoming the SS11-2.
 The SS11-2 was fairly short-lived, though, as the new T5A engine met the emissions regulations on its own and Suzuki was now able to terminate their contract with Toyota.
 The torque gap between the four- and the two-stroke models was widened further: while the SS11 could climb a slope of 0.34 tanα (18.8˚) the SS20 could manage 0.52 tanα (27.5˚).
 The production run of the SS20 was not very long either, coming to an end after just over a year and a half.

 The Fronte 7-S was never a big seller, as it was an old design and two-stroke engines were beginning to lose favor with Japanese car buyers.
 The SS10 and SS20 Frontes were both clearly based on the old LC20, making do with a widened LC20 chassis and using its doors and many interior parts.
 For the SS20 Suzuki resorted to increasingly awkward efforts to hide the LC20's curvy design with square blocks of plastic, without much success.
 Production ended in April 1979, as Suzuki was getting ready to introduce their new generation of front-wheel drive kei cars.
 In the few export markets where it was available, the Fronte 7‑S was simply sold as the "Suzuki SS10" and "SS20", foregoing the Fronte name.
-It was also built with left-hand-drive.
+It was also built with left-hand-drive, for export, but also for the Okinawan market where traffic drove on the opposite side of the road until the end of July 1978.
 The SS10 received an engine less burdened by emissions equipment than the Japanese market model, producing 28 PS at 4500 rpm.
 It was available as the two-door FC (Custom) and the four-door GL (Deluxe).